anash28/pytdd/pytdd.md

 [TDD Google Group](http://groups.google.com/forum#!forum/obey-the-testing-goat-book)

+> The line between unit tests and functional tests can become a little blurry at times.
+> The basic distinction, though, is that functional tests  ``` test the application from the outside, from the point of the user. ```  Unit tests  ``` test the application from the inside, from the point of view of the programmer.```

+> The TDD approach I'm following wants our application to be covered by both types of test.
+Our workflow will look a bit like this:

+1. We start by writing a _functional test_, describing the new functionality from the user's point of view

+2. Once we have a functional test that fails, we start to think about how to write code that can get it to pass (or at least to get past its current failure).
+We now use one or more _unit tests_ to define how we want our code to behave - the idea is that each line of production code we write should be tested by (at least) one of our unit tests.

+3. Once we have a failing unit test, we write the smallest amount of _application code_ we can, just enough to get the unit test to pass.
+We may iterate between steps 2 and 3 a few times, until we think the functionality

 ###### CH.
 4 What Are We Doing with All These Tests?

 ###### CH.
 5  Saving User Input.